microsoft/moaw/workshops/github-copilot-java/workshop.md

 ## Create Hello World REST Controller

 Next, You will create a REST Controller.
 Right-click on the `src/main/java/com/microsoft/sample` folder and select `New File`.
 Then, type `HelloRestController.java` and press the Enter key.
 The following screen will appear.

 ![Create HelloWorld REST Controller](assets/create-helloworld-rest-controller-1.png)

 ---

+# Github Copilot for Java Development

 ## 4.1 Check if GitHub Copilot is Activated